matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 }
 ```

 `pointer-events: none;` frees our users from the ability to click anything on our site.
-This property is well supported, but if we want to make sure that this feature works on as many browsers as possible, we can apply a principle called progressive degradation™.
+This property is well-supported, but if we want to make sure that this feature works on as many browsers as possible, we can apply a principle called progressive degradation™.

 <p class="code-label"><strong>JS</strong></p>